-Moreover, it helps improve your organic search ranking and site authority, which in turn brings more qualified leads and customers.
+- Increase your organic search ranking and site authority, which in turn brings more qualified leads and customers.

 While you, as the startup, want exposure in top publications, the media outlets also want to hear from you because ultimately …

 Ready?
 Lets roll…

-Here are 40 PR email pitch tips to help your startup get noticed:
+Now, here are 40 PR email pitch tips to help your startup get noticed:

 If your company sells beauty products, would you send an email pitch to a hunting magazine?